Cigar Lake mine

 The Cigar Lake Mine is a large high-grade underground uranium mine, located in the uranium-rich Athabasca Basin of northern Saskatchewan, Canada, at the south-west corner of Waterbury Lake.
 The deposit, discovered in 1981, is second in size of high-grade deposits only to the nearby McArthur River mine.
-Other deposits, such as Olympic Dam in Australia, contain more uranium but at lower grades.
+Other deposits, such as the Olympic Dam mine in Australia, contain more uranium but at lower grades.

 History

 Full-scale construction began in 2005 with production originally planned for 2007, but the mine experienced a catastrophic water inflow in October 2006, which flooded the mine.
 A second inflow occurred in 2008 during the first attempt at dewatering the mine after sealing the initial inflow.
 Remediation efforts continued, and re-entry was successfully accomplished in 2010.
 Production was delayed several times with the startup dates being announced for 2011, 2013, and 2014.